hicknhack-software/meetalendar/README.md

 ```

 ## Contributing

+Tips for Developers:

+- To test if your changes work you must run the rake tast from the directory in wich the ruby gem is used.
+(In this gems directory the rake task will fail.)
+- Make development easier by using: `gem 'meetalendar', path: 'C:\git-repos\github-meetalendar'` (without the "` `") in your target/gem-hosts project `Gemfile`.
+So that you can instantly test your changes by rerunning `bundle install` thus updating the changes in the gem into your host project.

 These goals are still open:

 - Introduce new view (and functionality) that allows to search for upcoming events of the already chosen meetup groups.
 There the user can select individual events that he wants to transcribe/syncronize to the google calendar.
 The view should list events up to round about 2-3 month in the future if possible.